George Mallory: The Alps

-Mallory embarked on eight expeditions in the Alps and achieved four first ascents.
-His first climb was on 5 August 1904, when he, Irving, and Gibson ascended Mont Vélan on the Swiss-Italian border, but had to retreat 183 m below the summit because Mallory and Gibson suffered from altitude sickness.
+Mallory made eight expeditions to the Alps and accomplished four first ascents.

+His first climb was on 5 August 1904, when he, Irving, and Gibson ascended Mont Vélan on the Swiss-Italian border.
+The team, however, was forced to retreat 183 m below the summit because Mallory and Gibson were suffering from altitude sickness.

 On 13 August, they reached the summit of Dufourspitze, the third-highest peak in Western Europe.

 On 26 August, Irving and Mallory summited Mont Blanc, at 4807.81 m, the highest mountain in Western Europe, marking Mallory's entry into high-altitude mountaineering.

-In January 1905, Graham Irving established the Winchester Ice Club; Mallory, Gibson, Harry Tyndale, and Guy Bullock became members.
+In January 1905, Graham Irving established the Winchester Ice Club, and Mallory, Gibson, Harry Tyndale, and Guy Bullock became members.

 In August, the Ice Club travelled to the Alps.

-Mallory would not return for another four years, when he achieved a first ascent of the Southeast Ridge of Nesthorn with Young and Charles Robertson on 4 August 1909.
-Mallory wrote to his mother, "We were out 21 hours and were altogether pleased with ourselves."
-Mallory almost died after missing a hold above an overhang.
+Mallory would not return for another four years, when he would accomplish a first ascent of the Southeast Ridge of Nesthorn with Young and Charles Robertson on 4 August 1909.

+Mallory wrote to his mother, "We were out 21 hours and were altogether pleased with ourselves," but he had also nearly fallen after missing a hold above an overhang.

 On 7 August, they crossed the mountain pass Grünhornlücke, followed by the Fiescher Glacier, and climbed to the summit via the Southeast Ridge of the highest mountain in the Bernese Alps, Finsteraarhorn, at 4274 m, graded approximately 5.8, using the Yosemite Decimal System (YDS).

 One of Mallory's closest friends and climbing companions, whom he met in Switzerland on this trip, was a woman named Cottie Sanders, who became a novelist using the pseudonym of Ann Bridge.
-Their relationship was elusive; Sanders was either a "climbing friend" or "casual sweetheart."
-After Mallory died, Cottie wrote a memoir of him, which was never published but provided much of the material used by later biographers.
+Their relationship was unclear.
+Sanders was either a "climbing friend" or "casual sweetheart."

+After Mallory died, Cottie wrote a memoir of him, which remains unpublished but provided much of the material used by later biographers.